Rejecting diet mentality is the first principle of the 10 intuitive eating principles. See how to ditch the diet mentality.

 However, that doesn’t mean that all foods are “bad” before exercise – it just means that you have certain foods that work for you.

 Here’s a piece I wrote with evidence about whether or not to use the low carb diet for athletes.

 I Have to Eat “Clean” The Week of a Race

 This can actually bring more harm than benefit.
-You need to fuel adequately the week before a race.
+You need to fuel enough as part of your race day nutrition plan.
 You may actually want to limit fiber, fruits and vegetables, the so-called “clean foods” (more on how certain foods impact performance).